 - Wear a good quality rain coat. >>Here is the best value rain coat I’ve found.

-- Know what to do in the case of lightning or hypothermia.
+- Know what to do in the case of lightening or hypothermia.

 - Keep a positive attitude.